-Harry's inquest was an Article 2 of the European Convention on Human Rights Inquest- Right to life described as -
+Harry's was an Article 2 inquest based on the European Convention on Human Rights - Right to life described as -

 "Article 2 inquests are enhanced inquests held in cases where the State or 'its agents' have 'failed to protect the deceased against a human threat or other risk' or where there has been a death in custody"

 We had asked time and time again for the Trust to report Harry's death to the coroner but they refused.
 Eventually after 4 and a half months and several meetings the family reported Harry's death to the coroner themselves on March 15th 2018 but very little happened for quite some time.

 The Trust had promised to report his death in a meeting on March 14th however, the Trust didn't report it themselves until April 20th some 5 and a half weeks later .
 It wasn't until much later that we discovered that the coroner was not allowed to carry out an inquest on Harry without permission from the Chief Coroner of England as there was no longer a body.
 It wasn't until the end of August 2018 that we got a call from the coroner’s office to say that an inquest into Harry's death was to be held.
 Harry's inquest was opened and adjourned on September 3rd 2018.